p2c6/admin-dashboard/README.md

 php artisan storage:link
 ```

+**Note:** Before running the migration and the seeder, please make sure you created your empty database  in your database administration tools like **phpMyAdmin**.
+Also, make sure the name of your database is the same with .env you set up.

-Then run the migration and the seeder:
+Run the migration and the seeder:

 ```sh
 php artisan migrate:fresh --seed
 ```

 Lastly, run the server with the command below: